UBC-NLP/COLX_565_sentiment_instructors/README.md

 ## Assessments

-This is an __assignment-based course__.
+This is both an __assignment- and project-based course__.
 You'll be evaluated as follows:

 # Course Assessment Structure